CharlieNatoli/email_search/README.md

 ## Intro

 During my time at Klaviyo, I learned a lot about the daily workflows of ECommerce email marketers.
 One common workflow is to gather creative inspiration from other marketers, often through sites like [reallygoodemails.com](https://reallygoodemails.com]) or [milled.com](milled.com).

-Inspired by these websites, I wanted to evaluate how well standard image embeddings models work on marketing emails, and if I could create something more customized to the needs to a marketer.

-For this (quick) project, I created a search method I've named Keyword RAG.
-This method uses a multimodal LLM to generates keywords that are more specific to the needs of an ecommerce marketer, and then uses that as the basis of a RAG index.
+For this (quick) project, I wanted to test if I could build an image search tool specific to marketing terms.
+I created a search method I've named Keyword RAG.
+This system first uses a multimodal LLM and chain of thought reasoning to create domain specific keywords, then uses these as a basis for the search ranking.

 # project contents